 - Understand that promoting pupil attendance is the responsibility of all staff.
-Be curious, aware, vigilant, well-informed and listen to what children say about the barriers to accessing education - Ensure attendance has a high profile within the class - Consider whether a pupils known, or not yet identified, SEN could be impacting on attendance and whether provision and/or further reasonable adjustments should be made - Take registers at the beginning of every lesson including when the lesson is also the legal registration session - Build a culture of challenge when addressing absences with parents.
-Treat all pupils and parents with dignity and model respectful relationships to build a positive relationship between home and school - Challenge parents when they do not provide a reason for absence - Communicate with parents positively.
+Be curious, aware, vigilant, well-informed and listen to what children say about the barriers to accessing education - Ensure attendance has a high profile within the class - Consider whether a pupils known, or not yet identified, SEN could be impacting on attendance and whether provision and/or further reasonable adjustments should be made - Take registers promptly at the beginning of the morning and afternoon sessions and report any concerns or absences to the administrator - Treat all pupils and parents with dignity and model respectful relationships to build a positive relationship between home and school, however there will be times when it is acceptable to challenge parents when they do not provide a reason for absence - Communicate with parents positively.
 Teachers should discuss the link between attendance and attainment and wider wellbeing.
-Teachers should challenge parents' views where they have misconceptions about what 'good' attendance looks like (this is outlined in more detail in figure 1 below). - Escalate concerns as per the Safeguarding and Child Protection Policy. - Analyse and report attendance figures for each pupil to parents regularly. - Discuss attendance with parents at every opportunity (celebrate good attendance as well as concerning attendance). - Participate in training relating to attendance as appropriate
+Teachers should challenge parents' views where they have misconceptions about what 'good' attendance looks like (this is outlined in more detail in figure 1 below). - Escalate concerns as per the Safeguarding and Child Protection Policy. - Participate in training relating to attendance as appropriate